TryGhost/Ghost/README.md

 Full instructions & troubleshooting tips can be found in the [Contributing Guide](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md) under the heading "[Working on Ghost Core](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md#working-on-ghost-core)".

-Check out the [Documentation](http://docs.ghost.org/) for more detailed instructions, or get in touch via the [forum](http://ghost.org/forum) if you get stuck.
+Check out the [Documentation](http://support.ghost.org/) for more detailed instructions, or get in touch via the [forum](http://ghost.org/forum) if you get stuck.

 If you want to use [Ghost as a NPM module there is a Wiki entry](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-an-NPM-module) where you can find instructions on how to get set up.

 ### Upgrading to The Latest Version

-Upgrade instructions are in the [Ghost Guide](http://docs.ghost.org/installation/upgrading/)
+Upgrade instructions can be found on the [Ghost Support Site](http://support.ghost.org/how-to-upgrade/)

 ### Logging in For The First Time